NuTufts/prongCNN/README.md

 for every prong, so if needed you can take a look at the training and validation image files to see which events ended up in which sample (training or validation).

 These training and validation prong image files can be found on the uboonegpvms at
-* /pnfs/uboone/persistent/users/mmr/prongCNN/prongCNN_reco_v2me05_images_file_run3bNuAndNueOverlays_preprocess_v02_cleaned_minHit10_noSecondaries_noPurityCut_2000PerClassVal_train.root
+* /uboone/data/users/mmr/prongCNN/prongCNN_reco_v2me05_images_file_run3bNuAndNueOverlays_preprocess_v03_cleaned_minHit10_noSecondaries_noPurityCut_2000PerClassVal_train.root
-* /pnfs/uboone/persistent/users/mmr/prongCNN/prongCNN_reco_v2me05_images_file_run3bNuAndNueOverlays_preprocess_v02_cleaned_minHit10_noSecondaries_noPurityCut_2000PerClassVal_test.root
+* /uboone/data/users/mmr/prongCNN/prongCNN_reco_v2me05_images_file_run3bNuAndNueOverlays_preprocess_v03_cleaned_minHit10_noSecondaries_noPurityCut_2000PerClassVal_test.root
-* /pnfs/uboone/persistent/users/mmr/prongCNN/prongCNN_reco_v2me05_images_file_run3bNuAndNueOverlays_preprocess_v02_cleaned_minHit10_noSecondaries_2000PerClassVal_test.root
+* /uboone/data/users/mmr/prongCNN/prongCNN_reco_v2me05_images_file_run3bNuAndNueOverlays_preprocess_v03_cleaned_minHit10_noSecondaries_noPurityCut_2000PerClassVal_test_lowPurityRemoved.root

 There is one training file and two validation files.
-The difference is in the cleaning script (clean_reco_image_file_5class.py) discussed in the "Preprocessing" section.
+The difference comes from the cleaning script (clean_reco_image_file_5class.py) discussed in the "Preprocessing" section.
 All three were produced with the options -pS 0.8 and -nH 10.
-The training file and one of the validation files did not have a minimum dominant particle purity threshold (-pD 0).
+The training file and both validation files were all originally produced without a minimum dominant particle purity threshold (-pD 0).
-These have a "noPurityCut" flag in the filename.
-The validation file without that flag used -pD 0.6.
+The validation file with the "lowPurityRemoved" flag was passed back through the cleaning script with -pD 0.6 to remove prongs with purity < 60%.
 I found that including the low purity prongs in the training sample did not worsen the network's performance on high-purity prongs, so they were included for training.
-But you can't assign a robust particle label to a prong if it doesn't have a single particle that generated the majority of it's visible energy, so I also included a validation sample with a minimum dominant particle purity threshold of 60% to evaluate the network's particle classification performance.
+But you can't assign a robust particle label to a prong if it doesn't have a single simulated particle that generated the majority of it's visible energy, so I also included a validation sample with a minimum dominant particle purity threshold of 60% to evaluate the network's particle classification performance (hence the two validation files).
-Hence the two validation files.
-Both validation files contain 10,000 prongs, and the training file does not have any overlap with either validation file.